-The Group has experienced recurring operating losses and operating cash outflows since inception to 30 June 2013.
+The Group has experienced recurring operating losses and operating cash outflows since inception to 30 June 2014.
 Due to negative operating cash flow position the Group has not committed to any credit facilities and relied upon equity financing through private and public equity investors.

 The Group entity's exposure to liquidity risk is restricted to the value of outstanding trade creditors.
-Trade payables generally have 30 day payment terms, and at 30 June 2013, the Group had no overdue liabilities.
-The value of trade creditors at 30 June 2013 for the Group was \$1,160,000 (2012: \$757,000) which is payable within 1 month of year end and at 30 June 2013, the entity carried cash and cash equivalents of \$12 million (2012: \$23 million).
-Other payables for the Group include accruals for employee benefits and other accruals to the value of \$1,024,000 (2012: \$1,801,000).
+Trade payables generally have 30 day payment terms, and at 30 June 2014, the Group had no overdue liabilities.
+The value of trade creditors at 30 June 2014 for the Group was \$445,000 (2013: \$1,160,000) which is payable within 1 month of year end and at 30 June 2014, the entity carried cash and cash equivalents of \$10.5 million (2013: \$12 million).
+Other payables for the Group include accruals for employee benefits and other accruals to the value of \$1,395,000 (2013: \$1,024,000).

 The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
 The Group uses a variety of methods and makes assumptions that are based on market conditions existing at the end of each reporting period.
 Quoted market prices for similar instruments and recent transactions are used to estimate fair value.
-The Group has fully impaired the available-for-sale financial assets to \$nil at 30 June 2013 (2012: \$nil).
+The Group has fully impaired the available-for-sale financial assets with \$nil at 30 June 2014 (2013: \$nil).